launchdarkly/api-client-javascript/docs/EnvironmentsApi.md

 # **resetEnvironmentSDKKey**
 > Environment resetEnvironmentSDKKey(projectKey, environmentKey, , opts)

-Reset an environment&#39;s SDK key with an optional expiry time for the old key.
+Reset an environment's SDK key with an optional expiry time for the old key.

 ### Example
 ```javascript